PhyKnife/Recolor-Picture-to-black-and-white-25-by-word-VBA/README.md

 # Recolor-Picture-to-black-and-white-25-by-word-VBA

-Recolor Picture to black and white 25% by word VBA
-The code is as follows:
+#The code is as follows:
 Sub changeImageToBalckAndWhite()
 '
 ' changeImageToBalckAndWhite 宏